cogment/cogment-doc/docs/reference/python.md

 The simplest way to install the python SDK is to just install it using pip: `pip install cogment`.

 To install the generator (for `cog_settings.py`) it is done similarly with pip: `pip install cogment[generate]`.
-If both are needed, installing the genertor will install the Python SDK.
+If both are needed, installing the generator will install the Python SDK.

 The basic requirement is Python 3.7.